 According to the American Cancer Society:

-- Women between the ages of 21 and 29 should have a Pap test every three years.
+- Women aged 25 to 65 should have a HPV test every five years.

-- Women between 30 and 65 should have both a Pap test and an HPV test every five years.
+- Women aged 25 to 65 should have a Pap test just once every three years, or have a combined Pap and HPV test every five years.

-- Women over age 65 who’ve had regular screenings with normal results do not need to be screened for cervical cancer.
+- Women aged 65 and older who have had regular screenings for 10 years with normal results do not need to be screened for cervical cancer.
 Those diagnosed with cervical pre-cancer should continue to be screened.

-- Women who’ve had a hysterectomy and have no history of cervical cancer or pre-cancer do not need to be screened.
+- Women who have had a total hysterectomy and no history of cervical cancer or pre-cancer do not need to be screened.

-- Women who’ve had the HPV vaccine should follow the screening recommendations for their age group.
+- Women who have had the HPV vaccine should follow the screening recommendations for their age group.

-- Women at high risk for cervical cancer – including those with HIV, organ transplant recipients or those exposed to DES, a synthetic estrogen—may need to be screened more often and should talk with their doctor.
+- Women at high risk for cervical cancer – including those with HIV infections, organ transplant recipients or those exposed to DES, a synthetic estrogen, while in utero – may need to be screened more often and should consult their doctor.

 Consider the HPV vaccine for cervical cancer prevention.